Marcelh1983/angular-event-handler/README.md

 - handleEvent: EventEmitter<HTMLElement>: fires when an event (by default click) occurs on a element that matches the provided inclusion/exclusion list.
 By default; if nothing not inputs are provided on the directive, every click will trigger this event.
 - handleOutsideEvent: EventEmitter<HTMLElement>: fires when an event (by default click) occurs, but not on a element that matches the provided inclusion/exclusion list.

+##### outsideEvent:

+Input:

+See handleEvent except include list.
+Set the directive and event on an element for which you want to have the clickout side.
+With [excluded] you can add elements that should not trigger the outside click.

+Output:

+- outsideEvent: EventEmitter<HTMLElement>

 The function used to create an observable on page events can always be used without the directive.